Kevgmd/Windows-10-Desktop-Recreation/README.md

 - This project is an attempt of recreating the Microsoft Windows 10 desktop perfectly (currently it have only the dark mode).

-- Notice that this is my first little project while learning HTML and CSS, and i took almost 1 month to complete it, that's because i was still learning during the process.
+- Notice that this is my first little project while learning HTML and CSS, and i took almost 1 month to complete it, that's because i was still learning during the process, so i hope my project isn't just a goofy code that somehow managed to work properly.

 - I Had a big help from Bootstrap in the development.